pravosleva/cargo-react/README.md

 - _Container Group_ (should be formed by user) - is the Group of Containers one and the same particular type (dimentions and carrying that should be entered by user) and one and the same particular hiring price (that should be entered by user).
 In other words it is the motorcade of the Waggons (Containers).
 - _Product_ - is the one item of equipmentlist to transport (productlist) in this Container Group.
 - _Cargo_ - is the equipmentlist (productlist) for the particular Container Group.
+- _Additional Size_ - is the horizontal Additional (padding) Size for each Product in Container.
 - _Hiring Price & Currency_ (input parameter) - is the Hiring Price (in particular Currency) for each unit of the particular Container Group.
 - _Delivery Price_ (output parameter) - is the Delivery Price for each product (unit) of equipmentlist (productlist) for the particular Container Group.
 - _Country A_ - is the point of departure.